techmaharaj/scalekit-guide/docs/home.md

 ---
-id: home
+# id: home
-title: Branding and Theming
+slug: /
+hide_table_of_contents: true
 ---

-This is Home
+# Welcome to the docs

+### Find guides, resources, and references to scale your app with Scalekit.

+<CardTileWithImage imageSrc=""
+title="Quickstart"
+description="Step-by-step guide "
+url="single-sign-on/quickstart-sso"></CardTileWithImage>